emweb/winstng/README-winst.txt

-winstng 0.2
+winstng 0.4
   - a witty bootstrapper
     http://gitorious.org/winstng

-(c) 2011-2012 Pau Garcia i Quiles <pgquiles@elpauer.org>
+(c) 2011-2013 Pau Garcia i Quiles <pgquiles@elpauer.org>

 WHAT AND WHY

-Wt ( http://webtoolkit.eu ) depends on a number of libraries which are not easily buildable, such as Boost, PostgreSQL, MySQL, etc. On Windows, in particular, the situation is not good. winstng also downloads and bootstraps CMake.
+Wt ( http://webtoolkit.eu ) depends on a number of libraries which are not easily buildable, such as Boost, PostgreSQL, MySQL, etc. On Windows, in particular, the situation is not good.
+Winstng also downloads and bootstraps CMake.

-winstng is a bootstrapping script for Wt inspired by Emweb's own winst script.
+Winstng is a bootstrapping script for Wt inspired by Emweb's own winst script.

-winstng downloads and builds all the dependencies Wt requires, and Wt itself.
+Winstng downloads and builds all the dependencies Wt requires, and Wt itself.
-Everything is installed in a self-contained, user-owned directory.
+Everything is installed in a self-contained, user-owned directory called 'prefix'.

 REQUIREMENTS